A Benchmark for Automatic Medical Consultation System: Frameworks, Tasks and Datasets

-In this paper, we make the first step to build a framework for automatic medical consultation and propose several tasks to cover the entire procedure.
+In this article, we make the first step to build a framework for automatic medical consultation and propose several tasks to cover the entire procedure.
 Two modes of frameworks are proposed to support both static and dynamic scenarios, namely, \emph{dialogue understanding} and \emph{task-oriented interaction}.
-The understanding framework aims to understand the doctor-patient dialogue and generate rich and useful labels to support various scenarios in automatic medical consultation.
-The interaction framework is designed to learn dialogue policy, i.e., play the role of agent to collect information from the patient and provide professional diagnosis and medical advice, etc. We build a corpus called DialoAMC with multi-level annotations to support the research and application development of five tasks under the two modes.
+The understanding framework aims to extract structured information from the dialogue context and generate useful labels to describe the dialogue state, which can include the patient's health status, patient's intention, etc. The interaction framework is designed to learn the dialogue policy, that is, to select the next action based on the current dialogue state, such as asking the patient whether he or she has a certain symptom.
+We create a corpus called IMCS-21 with multi-level fine-grained annotations to support the research and application development of five tasks under the two modes.
 We develop widely used neural-based models for each task and report a set of benchmark results, which shows the usability of the corpus and sets a baseline for future studies.
 We conduct a comprehensive analysis of our corpus and tasks to show great future opportunities.

-The main \textbf{contributions} of this paper can be summarized as follows: 1) We propose a unified design of frameworks and tasks for automatic medical consultation and introduce DialoAMC, a large-scale annotated medical dialogue corpus, whose superiority makes it potentially a great benchmark for medical dialogue modeling; 2) We establish a series of tasks based on the corpus and report a set of benchmark results.
-We will release the corpus to the community for future research.
+The \emph{main contributions} of this article can be summarized as follows: 1) We propose a design of frameworks and tasks for automatic medical consultation and introduce IMCS-21, a large-scale annotated medical dialogue corpus, whose superiority makes it potentially a great benchmark for medical dialogue modeling; 2) We created neural-based models for each task and report a set of benchmark results.
+We will continue to track the progress of these tasks.

-The rest of the paper is organized as follows: The related work is introduced in the Section \ref{section:related}.
-We introduce the design of frameworks and tasks for automatic medical consultation in Section \ref{section:frame}.
-Section \ref{section:corpus} demonstrates the corpus construction and analysis.
-In Section \ref{section:benchmark}, we present the experimental settings and results, followed by the conclusions in Section \ref{section:conclusion}.